1. About Buscopan

 The tablets in each contain the same active ingredient (hyoscine butylbromide) and in the same strength (10mg).

-- Buscopan IBS Relief is targeted at IBS that's been confirmed by a doctor.
-It's for adults and children 12 years old and over.
-And the dose can be varied according to how severe your symptoms are.
+Buscopan IBS Relief is targeted at IBS that's been confirmed by a doctor.
+It's for adults and children aged 12 years old and over.
+The dose can be varied according to how severe your symptoms are.
 It's available from supermarkets as well as pharmacies.

 Where can I buy Buscopan?